Abimbolaabbey/ELECTRIC_VEHICLES/README.md

 #### Tools and Technologies

-The analysis was performed using R programming language and SQL.
+The analysis was performed using R programming language,SQL and Excel for data cleaning.
 The dataset was obtained from Canada open data repository

 #### Future Work